joseluisq/redel/README.md

 - 1.10.3+
 - 1.11+

-💡For older versions, please use the latest `v2` tag.
+💡 For older versions, please use the latest `v2` tag.

 ## Usage